mroejr/BAAM/Proposal.md

 ## Security-related history

-- The Kodi project is actively maintained as can been seen in the activity section.
-From what we were able to find there have been three showing on CVEdetails.com.
-The most recent reported was from April 18, 2018 and is stated to be a persistent XSS vulnerability in Kodi through 17.6.
+The Kodi project is actively maintained as can been seen in the activity section.
+From what we were able to find there have been three documented vulnerabilites for Kodi showing on CVEdetails.com.
+The most recent reported was from 04/18/18 (CVE-2018-8831) and is stated to be a persistent XSS vulnerability in Kodi through 17.6.
 This vulnerability allows execution of HTML/script code via the playlist.
+There were two other recent CVE, one on 02/28/2017 (CVE-2017-5982) for directory traversal in the Chorus2 2.4.2 add-on for Kodi and the other on 05/23/2017 (CVE-2017-8314), also for directory traversal, in the built-in Zip Extraction function in Kodi 17.1.
 Most of the CVE vulnerabilities have to deal with XSS, Directory Traversal and DoS.
 I found 4 CVE vulnerabilities with KODI and 7 with XBMC which is was it was formerly called.

-- Known vulnerabilities
-- Security related engineering decisions
-- Security feature additions/removal